 It’s indisputable: children are the future.
 If we don’t teach our youngest how to earn, save, and invest money, our future (and theirs!) could be in a boatload of trouble.
 What are you doing to help teach your kids, grandkids, or even great-grandkids about money?
 It’s not rocket science.
 Even if you’re not the savviest investor, a few simple lessons can result in smart lifelong financial decisions.
-(We’ve also come up with a fun way to give our youngest investors real life investing experience.
+(We’ve also come up with a fun way to give our youngest investors real-life investing experience.
 Look for details later in the article.)

-Even some adults might be surprised to discover what a difference it makes if you start investing at 30 years old versus 50 years old, so that, by the time you hit 70, you won’t have to work if you don’t want to!
+Even some adults might be surprised to discover what a difference it makes if you start investing at 30 years old versus 50 years old.
+Just by giving your investment those 20 extra years to grow, you will have the option to stop working at 70 if you want to!
 While 70 seems a long way off for someone who’s 15, 25, or even 35, flash some of these numbers by your kids and they’ll soon get the picture: At 10% interest, $1 invested at age 30 would grow to $45.26 by the time you’re 70; if you invested your $1 when you were 50, it would grow to only $6.73; but, $1 invested at the age of 10 will have grown to an incredible $304.48.
 Wow!
 This is why I taught my four kids about investing money at an early age.
 I really wanted them to see and understand the growth potential.
 When you first invest, it seems painfully slow.
 To get my kids excited about it, we would look at a compound chart together so they could see how it works.
-For the past nine years, I’ve been able to use our first fund, ROI Strategies, as a fun (and true-to-life!) investment exercise for them.
+For the past eleven years, I’ve been able to use our first fund, ROI Strategies, as a fun (and true-to-life!) investment exercise for them.

 I struck a deal with my kids early on.
-I had them sign a contract stating that, if they agreed to save a certain amount per month, which increased as they got older, I would seed each of their accounts with $1,000 plus whatever they had saved at the time.
+I had them sign a contract stating that if they agreed to save a certain amount per month, which increased as they got older, I would seed each of their accounts with $1,000 plus whatever they had saved at the time.
 It worked very well to help my kids not only see the value in investing and saving, but also to build the habit of saving money every month.

 It’s strange and scary that this knowledge from elders is often neither passed down to youth nor taught formally in school.
 If you feel the same, I highly encourage you to support either of these organizations through a monthly donation, and of course, to start passing the torch of knowledge to all the future adults in your life.